srowley/ggity/README.md

 ## Examples

+A website with additional usage examples is up at: http://www.pocketbookvote.com.

-A GGity plot is constructed from data, a geom (such as points, bars or lines) and a mapping of aesthetics (x, y, color, size, etc.) to variables in the data.
+A GGity plot is constructed from data, a geom (such as points, bars or lines), mapping of aesthetics (x, y, color, size, etc.) to variables in the data.
+These three elements comprise a layer; a plot is a collection of one or more layers.

 Data must be provided as a list of maps, where each map is an observation, and the map's keys are the names of the variables observed.